-Will you consider making a gift online to WMA that will strengthen our mission in the year ahead?
+Will you consider making a gift online to further our mission and help WMA meet this matching grant challenge?

 PreK-12 students and learners of all ages explore their creativity, cultivate critical thinking, and learn new skills through hands-on experiences and public programming.